Syph-and-VPD-Lab/autoBIGS.cli/README.md

-# autoMLST.CLI
+# autoBIGSst.CLI

 A command-line interface based program that allows quickly batched requests for obtaining MLST profiles on multiple FASTA sequences and exporting it as a convenient CSV.

-This program is simply a command-line interface for [autoMLST.Engine](https://pypi.org/project/automlst.engine).
+This program is simply a command-line interface for [autoBIGSst.Engine](https://pypi.org/project/autoBIGSst.engine).

 ## Features

-This CLI is capable of exactly what [autoMLST.Engine](https://pypi.org/project/automlst.engine) is capable of:
+This CLI is capable of exactly what [autoBIGSst.Engine](https://pypi.org/project/autoBIGSst.engine) is capable of:
 - Import multiple FASTA files
 - Fetch the available BIGSdb databases that is currently live and available
 - Fetch the available BIGSdb database schemas for a given MLST database